 - 1. Complete Blue Ridge Community and Technical College Degree Seeking Application. - 2.
 Pay the \$25 Application Fee. - 3.
-Submit ACT/SAT/or other placement test scores such as the WV Grade 11 Math and English Assessments (Accuplacer is given to students without scores; for cutoff scores to be placed in foundation level classes, please review the Support Services section of this catalog). - 4.
+Submit copy of a government issued ID. (updated September 2023) - 4.
+Submit ACT/SAT/or other placement test scores such as the WV Grade 11 Math and English Assessments (Accuplacer is given to students without scores; for cutoff scores to be placed in foundation level classes, please review the Support Services section of this catalog). - 5.
 Provide official transcripts. - a.
-High School, GED or TASC scores - 5.
-Complete separate Financial Aid paperwork (FAFSA) if interested in applying for Financial Aid. - 6.
+High School, GED or TASC scores REQUIRED FOR ADMISSION - 6.
+Complete separate Financial Aid paperwork (FAFSA) if interested in applying for Financial Aid. - 7.
 Register for and complete an Orientation/Registration Session (included with acceptance letter).